[Updated May 8, 2022]

-Home to Tallulah Falls, the Tallulah Gorge is a 2-mile long and 1,000-foot deep chasm formed over millions of years by the spectacular Tallulah River.
+The Tallulah Gorge is a 2-mile long, 1,000-foot deep chasm formed over millions of years by the Tallulah River.
 Offering some of the best hiking in North Georgia, Tallulah Gorge State Park promises an unforgettable adventure.

 Tallulah Gorge’s Hurricane Falls Trail is one of the most popular hiking trails with waterfalls in this region.

 The two-mile hike offers a chance to explore the north and south rims of Tallulah Gorge, encompasses 10 overlooks with jaw-dropping views, and visit the massive Hurricane Falls.

-Another great hike here is the 3.4-mile Sliding Rock Trail, which will give you an up-close look at the Bridal View waterfall.
-To make this hike, you need to get a permit: They’re free, but are limited to just 100 per day, so be sure to get to the park early!
+For this hike, you need to get a permit.
+They’re free, but limited to just 100 per day, so get to the park early!

-For a more bird’s-eye view of the Tallulah Falls waterfalls from the canyon’s rim, you can also try the 2.5-mile North Rim & South Rim Trails.
+For a bird’s-eye view of the Tallulah Falls waterfalls from the canyon’s rim, you can also try the 2.5-mile North Rim & South Rim Trails.

 Driving Directions to Tallulah Gorge:

 From Atlanta, take I-85 North to I-985, which will turn into 365.
 From there, take Hwy 441 North to Tallulah Gorge.
-Depending on which hike and area you want to visit in the state park, you can follow various signs that will direct you.
+Depending on which area you want to visit in the Georgia State park, you can follow various signs that will direct you.

 One of the best waterfalls in North Georgia (and one of the tallest free-falling cascades east of the Mississippi River), Toccoa Falls is a magnificent sight to see.

 Located on the campus of Toccoa Falls College in the foothills of the Blue Ridge Mountains, these falls are privately owned, but are open to the public.

-The handicap-accessible hike to Toccoa Falls is more like a short walk– just 100 yards away from the visitor center and gift shop.
+The ADA-accessible hike to Toccoa Falls is more like a short walk– just 100 yards away from the visitor center and gift shop.

 The trail starts on asphalt and ends with gravel when you get up close to the 186-foot-tall falls (that’s 19 feet taller than Niagara Falls)!